eyolas/backbone.marionette.rivets/README.md

 #Installation:

 You can install using the package manager of your choice.
-We currently maintain releases on npm, component, jam and bower (recommended).
+We currently maintain releases on npm, jam and bower (recommended).

 ```sh
 bower install backbone.marionette.rivets